Reduction of CO₂ Emissions from Corporate Activities

 2) Electrification of production equipment

-3) Procurement and utilization of renewable energy
+3) Utilization of renewable energy

-Furthermore, to address CO₂ emissions from the use of fossil fuel-based electricity, we are working on reductions through the procurement and utilization of renewable energy, including the installation of solar panels on factory premises.
+In the production process, Honda prioritizes improving production efficiency through process enhancements and implementing energy-saving measures.
+Additionally, the electrification of factory equipment is actively pursued during equipment upgrades or automation.
+Furthermore, to address CO₂ emissions from the use of fossil fuel-based electricity, we are working on reductions through the utilization of renewable energy, including the installation of solar panels on factory premises.

+Honda is implementing CO₂ emissions reductions from its corporate activities using three key technologies / experience and expertise and defines production sites that have effectively achieved zero CO₂ emissions as “carbon neutral factories.”
 Honda has designated its Saitama Factory Automobile Plant as a leading facility for carbon neutrality and applied three key technologies / experience and expertise.
-By advancing these initiatives, the Company aims to achieve Honda’s first carbon-neutral factory in the fiscal year ending March 31, 2026.
+Through these initiatives, the Company has established and has been operating Honda’s first carbon-neutral factory since the fourth quarter of the fiscal year ended March 2026.
 The technologies / experience and expertise accumulated through these efforts will be shared across other sites and expanded to achieve carbon neutrality tailored to regional characteristics.
-Honda will work towards realizing carbon-neutral factories at all its automobile production sites worldwide by the late 2030s.
+Honda will work towards realizing carbon-neutral factories at all its automobile production sites worldwide.

-Technologies/Experience and Expertise 1: Improving Production Efficiency and Implementing Energy-Saving Measures
+Technologies / Experience and Expertise (1): Improving Production Efficiency and Implementing Energy-Saving Measures

 Honda believes that the key actions for reducing CO₂ emissions from its corporate activities are improving production efficiency and implementing energy-saving measures.
 To enhance production efficiency, we are reviewing production processes and reducing the number of steps and procedures involved in production.

-Technologies/Experience and Expertise 2: Electrification of Production Equipment
+Technologies / Experience and Expertise (2): Electrification of Production Equipment

 Electrifying equipment is an effective measure to reduce CO₂ emissions from production processes.
 For example, we have electrified gas-burning equipment used for drying, which has helped reduce CO₂ emissions from the process.